Lucky444/DiscordN-WordCounter/README.md

 A Bot wich counts your Users N-Word usage

 __Usage__
-To get the count of N-Words a specific person has said, use °count <@username>
-To update the stats, wich is a debug feature use °update
+To get the count of N-Words a specific person has said, use °count <@username>\n To update the stats, wich is a debug feature use °update

 __Info__